Skip to main content

 1. Confirm current gateway token source:

-1. List paired devices and identify the affected device id:
+2. List paired devices and identify the affected device id:

 Notes:

-• Trusted AUTH_TOKEN_MISMATCH recovery can temporarily send both the shared token and the stored device token together for the one bounded retry.
+• Trusted AUTH_TOKEN_MISMATCH recovery can temporarily send both the shared token and the stored device token together for one bounded retry.

 Related: